sairaj2264/leetcode/1153-product-sales-analysis-i/README.md

 | quantity    | int   |
 | price       | int   |
 +-------------+-------+
-(sale_id, year) is the primary key (combination of columns with unique values) of this table. product_id is a foreign key (reference column) to <code>Product</code> table.
+(sale_id, year) is the primary key (combination of columns with unique values) of this table.... product_id is a foreign key (reference column) to <code>Product</code> table.
 Each row of this table shows a sale on the product product_id in a certain year.
 Note that the price is per unit.